ToF-/LearningRust/life_the_universe_and_everything/README.md

+# How to TDD a simple input/output program in Rust

+In my project of teaching myself the Rust language, I'm doing the exercises from the list of Basic Problems on the Sphere Online Judge website.

+Here's the one that I picked :

-# EXPECT - Life, the Universe, and Everything (Interactive)
+    EXPECT - Life, the Universe, and Everything (Interactive)

     (from The Sphere Online Judge http://www.spoj.com/problems/EXPECT/)

     Your program is to use the brute-force approach in order to find the Answer to Life, the Universe, and Everything.
 More precisely... rewrite small numbers from input to output.
 Stop processing input after reading in the number 42.
 All numbers at input are integers of one or two digits.

-## Interactive Protocol
+    Interactive Protocol
     You should communicate with Judge using standard input and output.

     Each time the judge will give you a number.
 You should rewrite this number to standard output.
 If this number equals 42, after rewriting your program should terminate immediately.

-## Example
+    Example
     The example of communication.

-### Input:
+    Input:

         3
         15
         42

-### Output:
+    Output:

         3
         15
         42

-## A very simple solution
+### A very simple solution

 This problem is very easily solved with a small Rust program: